Top Five Best Rich Snippets Plugins For WordPress (2018)

-What’s more, All in One Schema.org Rich Snippets is also open source — with over a whopping 40,000 active installations!
+What’s more, All in One Schema.org Rich Snippets is also open source — with a whopping 40,000-plus active installations!

 Rich Reviews (free)

-Done well, allowing users to submit their own reviews, which will then show up as Rich Snippets in the search results can be a real boon to your brand (assuming the reviews are all good of course), however, user-submitted reviews, as well as their moderation, won’t be everyone’s cup of tea: making this particular plugin slightly more niche than the others mentioned here.
+Done well, allowing users to submit their own reviews (which will then show up as Rich Snippets in the search results) can be a real boon to your brand — assuming the reviews are all good, of course.
+User-submitted reviews and their moderation, however, won’t be everyone’s cup of tea, making this particular plugin more niche than the others mentioned here.

-If you’re running a pure product-review type website, WP Product Review is one you’ll definitely want to consider, since it lets you add details like the pros and cons of the product/s being reviewed, as well as the ability to rate it under different segments.
+If you’re running a pure product review-type website, WP Product Review is one you’ll definitely want to consider.
+It lets you add details such as the pros and cons of the products being reviewed, as well as the ability to rate them under different segments.

 For example, let’s say you’re running a smartphone review site.
-You’ll then have the ability to add specific pros (i.e. advantages) of the smartphone in question, as well as its cons or negative points.
-You could then rate it on different scales, such as battery life, processor and hardware, support as well as camera quality, and so on.
+WP Product Review will give you the ability to add the specific advantages of the smartphone in question, as well as its cons or negative points.
+You could then rate it on different scales, such as battery life, processor and hardware, support, camera quality, and so on.

-What’s more, like Rich Reviews (mentioned above), WP Product Review also supports user-submitted reviews, and boasts over 50,000 active installations so far — making it the most popular on this list!
+What’s more, as with Rich Reviews (mentioned above), WP Product Review also supports user-submitted reviews, and boasts more than 50,000 active installations so far — making it the most popular plugin on this list!

 The following (free) WordPress plugins will also help you add — and work with — Rich Snippets on your site.
-Their features and functionality are almost on a par with many of the plugins mentioned above, albeit they don’t have that many active downloads yet.
+Their features and functionality are almost on par with many of the plugins mentioned above, although they don’t have that many active downloads yet.

 - Author hReview: Lets you add author or editor ratings, and shows them as Rich Snippets.
-Currently has over 4000 active installations.
+Currently has more than 4,000 active installations.

 - Schema App Structured Data: Lets you add Schema.org structured data as Rich Snippets.
-Currently has over 2000 active installations.
+Currently has more than 2,000 active installations.

 - WP SEO Structured Data Schema: Lets you add Rich Snippets for different types of content.
-Currently has over 3000 active installations.
+Currently has more than 3,000 active installations.

-Although you’ll clearly not want to go using them on every single post and page of your website, when warranted (such as when writing reviews etc), Rich Snippets can be a great addition to your site — and luckily, using them with WordPress could hardly be easier!
-Just choose an appropriate Rich Snippet plugin (depending on your own particular requirements and budget) and you’re pretty much good to go!
+Although you’ll clearly not want to go using it on every single post and page of your website, when warranted (such as when writing reviews, for example), Rich Snippets can be a great addition to your site — and, luckily, using it with WordPress could hardly be easier!
+Just choose an appropriate Rich Snippet plugin (depending on your own requirements and budget) and you’re pretty much good to go!

-Oh, and finally: and whichever plugin you choose, be sure to check the results with Google’s Official Structured Data Testing Tool to ensure you’ve implemented everything correctly!
+Oh, and finally: Whichever plugin you choose, be sure to check the results with Google’s Official Structured Data Testing Tool to ensure you’ve implemented everything correctly!